vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-capability.md

 There was an error with your request.
 The body is a JSON object described in the [introduction](doc:whatsapp-introduction#section-http-errors)

-*Request could not be processed* means that the Request rate limit has been breached which is 20 requests sent per second.
+*Request could not be processed* means that the Request rate limit, which is 20 requests sent per second, has been exceeded.